hkhanna/django-base/README.md

 ## Creating a new Django project from `base-django`

-I'll write this when it happens, but I envision a process that might look like this:

-- Pick a project name and make sure it's available on Heroku.
-START: Maybe it doesn't need to be what's on heroku.
-The project-slug can be what I want it to be.
-That's how logs will show up.
-I can even just hard code it in settings.
-It doesn't actually matter if the .env project slug and the settings project slug match, so maybe we should name the variables differently?
+- Pick a suitable project name.
+- Clone the repo into the new project name directory.
+E.g., `git clone git@github.com:hkhanna/base-django.git <project_name>`
-- Clone the repo and rename the `origin` remote to `base`.
+- Rename the `origin` remote to `base`: `git remote rename origin base`
+- Create a fresh Github repo for the project.
 - Point the `origin` remote to a fresh Github repo.
 - Remove or replace the LICENSE file.
 - Update `.env.example` to the desired defaults for the new project.